Read Chesapeake PSR's letter signed by 220 health professionals, calling for a ban.

 Fracking in Maryland

-BIG NEWS: Governor Hogan signs fracking ban on April 4th.
+BIG NEWS: Governor Hogan signed Maryland's fracking ban into law on April 4, 2017.

 Chesapeake PSR supports a ban on fracking in Maryland.
 Hydraulic fracturing, commonly known as fracking, is expanding rapidly across the United States, as the oil and gas industry seeks new sources of production.
 Without a sustained effort by residents to ban fracking in Maryland, this dangerous technology could come to the state as soon as late 2017.